francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

 </html>
 ```

-### Exercise 16: Create a program that displays a list of car brands if, and only if, you click more than two times a button.
+### Exercise 16: Create a program that displays a list of car brands if, and only if, you click on a button more than two times.

 Solution:
 ```JS